async-labs/drizzle/README.md

 - Improve UI and UX on Publishers app (./publishers).
 - Meteor 1.5 to reduce initial bundle size for Widget app (./users/widget).
 - Add Apple pay for easier payments on Mobile.
+- Add client-side paywalling in addition to server-side.